Radiation management licence, training, radiation safety certification program, requirements, guidance materials and contacts

 What are licence conditions?

 These are the conditions that are listed on the licence.
 These conditions stipulate how you work with and manage the permitted ionising radiation source.
-The Management Licence Schedules list the conditions.
+The Health & Safety: Management licence schedules list the conditions.

 What are examples of altering a radiation practice?